nowar-fonts/Nowar-Sans/README.md

 Any number from 200 to 900 (both included) is valid weight value for Nowar Sans.
 Numbers from 100 (included) to 200 (excluded) are also available, but CJK part will be same weight as 200.

-To build a font pack with customed weight value, modify `configure.py`:
+To build a font pack with customised weight value, modify `configure.py`:
 ```python
 class Config:
     # put your weight here